Edit

 When your code throws an exception, it can write messages to the Infolog.
 You can make those Infolog messages more helpful by using the SysInfoAction class.

-In the following example, a SysInfoAction parameter is passed in to the Global::error method.
+In the following example, you pass a SysInfoAction parameter to the Global::error method.
 The error method writes the message to the Infolog.
-When the user double-clicks the Infolog message, the SysInfoAction.run method is run.
+When the user double-clicks the Infolog message, the SysInfoAction.run method runs.

 In the run method, you can write code that helps diagnose or fix the issue that caused the exception.
-The object that is passed in to the Global::error method is constructed from a class that you write that extends SysInfoAction.
+The object that you pass to the Global::error method is constructed from a class that you write that extends SysInfoAction.

 The following code sample is shown in two parts.

 • The first part shows a job that calls the Global::error method and then throws the returned value.
-An instance of the SysInfoAction_PrintWindow_Demo class is passed in to the error method.
+You pass an instance of the SysInfoAction_PrintWindow_Demo class to the error method.

 • The second part shows the SysInfoAction_PrintWindow_Demo class.